pandas-dev/pandas/doc/source/basics.rst

 of the tuple will be the row's corresponding index value, while the remaining values are the row values.

-For instance,
+For instance:

 .. ipython:: python

    for row in df.itertuples():
        print(row)

-This method does not convert the row to a Series object but just returns the values inside a namedtuple.
+This method does not convert the row to a Series object; it merely returns the values inside a namedtuple.
 Therefore, :meth:`~DataFrame.itertuples` preserves the data type of the values and is generally faster as :meth:`~DataFrame.iterrows`.